Acts 12

 Acts 12:1-3Herod Rises Up; James the First Martyr

-1Now about that time Herod the king stretched forth his hands to vex the church.
+1Now about that time Herod the king stretched forth his hands to vex certain of the church.
 2And he killed James the brother of John with the sword.
 3And because he saw it pleased the Jews, he proceeded further to take Peter also.
 (Then were the days of unleavened bread.)

-Herod “stretched forth his hands to vex the church.”
-The verb means to mistreat, to harass, to afflict.
-This is not passive tolerance.
-This is active persecution.
-Herod sees that killing an apostle “pleased the Jews” - or rather, pleased those in power who saw the church as a threat to their authority.
-A king learns quickly what buys favor: blood.
+To vex is to mistreat, to harass, to afflict.
+This is not tolerance running thin; it is a campaign.
+And it works as politics: the killing of an apostle “pleased the Jews,” or rather pleased those in power who saw the church as a threat.
+A king learns quickly what buys favor.
+The answer is blood, and Herod is willing to pay it.

 Acts 12:4-6Peter Arrested at Passover; Guards and Chains

-4And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him: intending after Easter to bring him forth to the people.
+4And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.
 5Peter therefore was kept in prison: but prayer was made without ceasing of the church unto God for him.
-6And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers, bound with two chains: and the keepers also before the door kept the prison.
+6And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers, bound with two chains: and the keepers before the door kept the prison.

-Peter is arrested during the days of unleavened bread - Passover4.
+Peter is arrested during the days of unleavened bread - Passover.
 This is not accidental.
 The festival commemorates Israel's deliverance from Egypt, when the angel of the Lord passed over the homes of the faithful.
 Now, in a locked prison, at the very festival that celebrates liberation, another deliverance is about to unfold.
 The timing is the first hint of what God is about to do.

 Herod is taking no chances with Peter.
 Four quaternions of soldiers - sixteen men total - guard him.
 Peter is bound with two chains.
 But Herod has forgotten something: he can bind a man, but he cannot bind prayer.
 He can post guards, but he cannot guard against God.